dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 </details>

-## Step 1: Get your Dagster project ready to deploy
+## Step 1: Prepare your Dagster project
 You will need to add a `workspace.yaml` file to your Dagster project to be ready to deploy with Kubernetes.
 If you are using the [example project](/todo), you will already have this file.

 The `workspace.yaml` file tells Dagster where to find the `Definitions` object in your project.
 This file should be at the LOCATION of your project.